 The Company follows the requirements of FASB ASC 718-10-10, Share-Based Payments with regards to stock-based compensation issued to employees and non-employees.
 The Company has agreements and arrangements that call for stock to be awarded to the employees and consultants at various times as compensation and periodic bonuses.
 The expense for this stock-based compensation is equal to the fair value of the stock price on the day the stock was awarded multiplied by the number of shares awarded.
+The Company has a relatively low forfeiture rate of stock-based compensation and forfeitures are recognized as they occur.

 The valuation methodology used to determine the fair value of the options issued during the period is the Black-Scholes option-pricing model.
-The Black-Scholes model requires the use of a number of assumptions including volatility of the stock price, the average risk-free interest rate, and the weighted average expected life of the options.
+The Black-Scholes model requires the use of a number of assumptions including the volatility of the stock price, the average risk-free interest rate, and the weighted average expected life of the options.
 Risk-free interest rates are calculated based on continuously compounded risk-free rates for the appropriate term.
 The dividend yield is assumed to be zero as the Company has never paid or declared any cash dividends on its Common Stock and does not intend to pay dividends on its Common Stock in the foreseeable future.
 The expected forfeiture rate is estimated based on management's best assessment.

-Estimated volatility is a measure of the amount by which the Company's stock price is expected to fluctuate each year during the expected life of the award.
-The Company's calculation of estimated volatility is based on historical stock prices of these entities over a period equal to the expected life of the awards.
+Estimated volatility is a measure of the amount by which DSC's stock price is expected to fluctuate each year during the expected life of the award.
+The Company's calculation of estimated volatility is based on historical stock prices over a period equal to the expected life of the awards.